-Reference Number Discussion point Applicant's Position NRW (A)'s Position Status NRW.OO.16 Assessment methodology The approach to estimating regional breeding populations is accurate and robust.
+Reference Number Discussion point Applicant's Position NRW (A)'s Position Status have provided the additional information requested (including PVAs) at Deadline 6 (see Revised Assessment for Northern Gannet at Grassholm SPA (REP6-088) to allow NRW(A) to confirm their position on adverse effects on site integrity.
+NRW.OO.16 Assessment methodology The approach to estimating regional breeding populations is accurate and robust.
 NRW (A) (and other SNCB, Natural England/Joint Nature Conservation Committee (JNCC)) advice has been to define the breeding season regional population on the Biologically Defined Minimum Population Scales (BDMPS) for both the project alone and cumulative assessments.
 However, the Applicant's approach in the submission has been to define the reference population by foraging range for the project alone assessment and to follow the NRW (A) (and other SNCB) advised approach for cumulative assessments.
 This approach was discussed during EWG07, and the Applicant and NRW (A) agreed to disagree on this matter.
 However, we note that with the exception of gannet and Manx shearwater, the Applicant's approach results in more precautionary breeding season reference populations.
-We note that in Volume 2, Chapter 5: Offshore ornithology (APP-057) for gannet and Manx shearwater, the Applicant has assessed impacts from the Mona Offshore Wind Project alone against both the SNCB advised more precautionary regional breeding season populations and the Applicants calculated populations.
-Ongoing point of discussion.
-NRW.OO.17 Assessment methodology The list of projects screened into the CEA in the EIA is appropriate.
+We note that in Volume 2, Chapter 5: Offshore ornithology (REP4-007) for gannet and Manx shearwater, the Applicant has assessed impacts from the Mona Offshore Wind Project alone against both the SNCB advised more precautionary regional breeding season populations and the Applicants calculated populations.
+Not agreed - not material NRW.OO.17 Assessment methodology The list of projects screened into the CEA in the EIA is appropriate.
 NRW (A) agrees with the projects screened into the EIA cumulative assessment.
-However, as noted below on points NRW.OO.19-20, we have concerns regarding the lack of data for the projects screened into the CEA and that the assessments cannot be considered comprehensive (see our Relevant Representations (RR-011) for details.
-Ongoing point of discussion
+The Applicant has also undertaken a 'gap fill' exercise for historic projects and these have been included in the cumulative and in-combination assessments in the updated assessments submitted at Deadline 4 (REP4-028 and REP4-030) and Deadline 5 (REP5-073 and-074).
+The Applicant has also Agreed